brutdefut/ficisertligi/_posts/2025-02-09-oban-little-bay.md

 Nose; vanilla, citrus, grass, mint.
 Palate; honey, sea salt, black pepper, apricot jam, herbal and full-bodied.
-Finish; long, warm, oak, sweet spice and oily.
+Finish; long, warm, oak, sweet, spicy and oily.
 After a few drops of water, the whisky gets fruitier.

 Oban Little Bay has been matured in a combination of sherry casks, ex-bourbon hogsheads, and ex-bourbon refill casks, then in the distillery’s smallest casks, 200-litre ex-bourbon barrels.
-The whisky is bottled at 43 % ABV, warm amber in colour, NAS (No age stated), non-chill-filtered and caramel-coloured.
+The whisky is bottled at 43 % ABV, warm amber in colour, NAS (No age stated), chill-filtered and caramel-coloured.

 Awards:
 -San Francisco World Spirits Competition 2016 double gold, 2018-2022 silver.